JardaMartan/in-room-control/video-matrix/README.md

 Each widget has a unique id (for example `m_pc` or `output_swap`).
 When touched, the widget generates an action which consists of the action **type** and **value**.
 Depending on the widget, different action types are created.
 For example a **Toggle** widget generates  **changed** type and **value** of `on` and `off`.
 Sometimes it's sufficient to read just the action value (for example **Toggle** widget).
 In other cases it's better to read the action type.
 For example **Button** widget generates types **pushed**, **released** and **clicked**.
 When developing an in-room-control handler it's best to log all events and decide which should be used and which can be ignored.

 # Macro
 [matrix.js](matrix.js) file can be uploaded to a codec's macro editor.
 It's a JavaScript engine which runs on the codec itself, no external application servers are required.
-The engine is based on [JSXAPI](https://github.com/cisco-ce/jsxapi) documentation and other resources can be found on [Cisco DevNet](https://developer.cisco.com/codeexchange/github/repo/CiscoDevNet/awesome-xapi/).
+The engine is based on [JSXAPI](https://github.com/cisco-ce/jsxapi).
+Documentation and other resources can be found on [Cisco DevNet](https://developer.cisco.com/codeexchange/github/repo/CiscoDevNet/awesome-xapi/).

 [matrix.js](matrix.js) has three sections:
 1. definition of `PictureLayout` class